-We currently have a member of our Board of Directors who also serves as a member of the law firm of TroyGould PC, which frequently represents Calavo as legal counsel.
-During the years ended October 31, 2018, 2017, and 2016, Calavo Growers, Inc. paid fees totaling approximately \$0.2 million to TroyGould PC.
+We currently have a member of our Board of Directors, Marc Brown, who also serves as a member of the law firm of TroyGould PC, which frequently represents Calavo as legal counsel.
+During the years ended October 31, 2019, 2018, and 2017, Calavo Growers, Inc. paid fees totaling approximately \$0.4 million, \$0.2 million and \$0.2 million, respectively, to TroyGould PC.
+Under the corporate governance rules of The NASDAQ Stock Market, which is the stock exchange on which our common stock is listed, the amount of the fees that we paid to TroyGould PC is not sufficiently large enough to prevent Mr. Brown from being classified by us as an independent director since the fees that we paid represent a small percentage of TroyGould's revenues.

-As of October 31, 2018 and 2017, we have an investment of \$19.9 million and \$28.4 million in FreshRealm, LLC ("FreshRealm").
+As of October 31, 2019 and 2018, we have an equity investment of \$5.8 million and \$19.9 million in FreshRealm, LLC ("FreshRealm").
+We record the amount of our investment in FreshRealm in "Investment in unconsolidated entities"